Editorial photograph of a procurement team comparing two Microsoft renewal quotes side by side on a boardroom table

 Microsoft renewal intelligence, monthly.

-EA level discount benchmarks, MCA discount file movement, Azure prepay rates, 365 commitment patterns, audit posture trends, and the wider Microsoft commercial leverage signals across every renewal cycle.
+EA level discount benchmarks, MCA discount file movement, Azure prepay rates, 365 commitment patterns, and the wider Microsoft commercial leverage signals across every renewal cycle.